andyt530/az2tf/README.md

 ### Storage Account

-awaiting terraform support for VNet service endpoints/firewalling

-Can fail if your login/SPN doesn't have acccess the KeyVault used for encryption
+awaiting terraform support for VNet service endpoints/firewalling Can fail if your login/SPN doesn't have acccess the KeyVault used for encryption Can also fail of resource locks are in place

 ### OMS